Brad Gillis: Equipment

 Over the course of his career, Gillis has used several different models of guitars by various brands.
 He has been a longtime user of his 1962 Fender Stratocaster and 1971 Gibson Les Paul, and in the 1980s played Hamer and Jackson Soloists, which he still periodically uses today.
 He also has an extensive collection of over 100 various vintage guitars, most notably Les Pauls, Flying V's, and Martin and Gibson acoustics.
 Today he uses his Fernandes Brad Gillis model, along with his 1962 Stratocaster, PRS 513 model and an Atomic Guitars Red, White and Blue American flag guitar.
 Gillis uses Taylor acoustic guitars in the studio and live with his band Night Ranger.
 Gillis's amplifiers are mainly Mesa Boogie but also uses Soldano, Marshall and vintage Fender amps in the studio.
 Gillis uses original Floyd Rose non fine tuner tremolo bridges, Nady built-in wireless systems and metal picks by Star Access Guitar Picks.

+Brad Gillis Guitars and the "Bubba" Replica

+In recent years, Gillis collaborated with Art of Guitar product developer Jim Cara to launch Brad Gillis Guitars, a venture dedicated to producing exact technical replicas of his famous "Bubba" guitar—the naturally distressed 1962 Fender Stratocaster he began playing upon joining Ozzy Osbourne's band in 1982.
+The partnership began when Cara approached Gillis with a prototype replica of the iconic instrument.
+Gillis subsequently worked closely with Cara to educate him on the inner workings and specific aesthetics of the original guitar, including its unique booster preamp and first-generation non-fine-tuner Floyd Rose tremolo system.

+In an interview with Vintage Guitar magazine, Gillis discussed the project's authenticity, stating that Cara's builds were the only replicas he authorized, noting that the craftsmanship was so precise they were virtually indistinguishable from his original stage-worn instrument.
+The technical partnership and the creation of the replica line were also featured in the PBS documentary Jim Cara: Guitar Builder to the Stars, which documented the specific engineering challenges in recreating the "Bubba" aesthetics and performance specs for the modern market.